 Plastic affects the whole ecosystem

 We have known for a long time that plastic at sea affects larger sea creatures.
+In fact, if we don’t slow down our plastic consumption there will be more plastic than fish in the world’s oceans by 2050.
 But its effect on the oceans' smaller inhabitants, such as plankton, shrimps and small fish, is a more recently discovered problem.
 Sunlight helps to break the plastic down into millimetre-sized fragments, known as microplastic, which these small animals confuse with food.
 The plastic then moves up the food chain and affects entire ecosystems.

 From plankton to giant whales

 Our job is to challenge conventional research, give the world’s oceans a voice and increase public understanding of the issues.
 We now know that both plastic and climate change affect ecosystems.
 The plankton in the oceans absorb large amounts of microplastic which then works its way up the food chain.
 Littering therefore affects the ecosystem and in the worst affected areas, plankton is almost completely absent.
 This of course affects animal life and at the same time there are huge quantities of rubbish.